boxuk/jslint-jenkins-plugin/README.md

 The next thing to set is the output file.
 This is in the checkstyle XML format so we recommend using it with the [Jenkins CheckStyle plugin](https://wiki.jenkins-ci.org/display/JENKINS/Checkstyle+Plugin).
-This will integrate the JSLint output into your build output screen, as well as logging raw messages to the build console.
+This will integrate the JSLint output into your build output screen.
 Pretty handy!

 We recommend clicking "Advanced" and setting the status thresholds to "0" so any jslint failure will fail the build.